Emergency Order & Recovery Guidance

 Currently, anyone 12 and older is eligible to receive vaccination against COVID-19.
 There are many opportunities in Clay County to walk-in or make an appointment for vaccination.
 Find a full list on our Where to Get Vaccinated page.

-As of May 12, 40 percent of eligible residents in Clay County have been vaccinated against COVID-19.
+As of August 2, 42% residents (16+) in Clay County have been fully vaccinated against COVID-19.

 Clay County Recovery Plan